ninthwalker/AHNotifier/README.md

 Set your HASS URL, and API Token
 Enter in your script's entity_id that you want to have run when the AH Alert is triggered.

+## How to use the windows Task Scheduler to run the script.
+Note: The WoW Auction House API (And therefore the TSM API as well) is only updated about once every hour.
+So I recommend for the scheduled task time, to only run at most once per hour.

+Here are some simple instructions on how to create a scheduled task in windows to run this script:

 ## FAQ/Common Issues
 1. This is powershell, so it does need windows and computer that runs the script as scheduled unfortunately.

 ## Screenshots & Videos